Hibiscus Tea Side Effects: What to Know Before Drinking Daily

 🀰 Pregnant women

 Avoid completely throughout pregnancy.
-Hibiscus phytoestrogens and emmenagogue properties may stimulate uterine contractions, raising the risk of miscarriage in early pregnancy and premature labour in later pregnancy.
-This is a firm contraindication β€” not a precaution.
-See the dedicated pregnancy section below.
+Hibiscus may stimulate uterine contractions.
+This raises miscarriage risk in early pregnancy and premature labor risk later.
+This is a firm rule, not just a precaution.

 πŸ‘Ά Breastfeeding mothers

-🩸 People with low blood pressure (hypotension)
+🩸 People with low blood pressure

-If your blood pressure is already naturally low (below 90/60 mmHg), hibiscus tea may lower it further β€” increasing risk of dizziness, fainting, and falls.
-This applies regardless of whether you are on medication.
-Avoid or limit to very small amounts with medical supervision.
+If your blood pressure is naturally low (below 90/60 mmHg), hibiscus may push it lower.
+This raises your risk of dizziness, fainting, and falls.
+Avoid it or use only in tiny amounts with medical guidance.

 🦟 People taking chloroquine

-βœ‚οΈ Scheduled for surgery within 2 weeks
+βœ‚οΈ Anyone scheduled for surgery within 2 weeks

 πŸ”— 🌺 Full Guide: Hibiscus Tea for Psoriasis & Eczema β€” 7 Proven Benefits